emanrow/SPCS-Visualization/README.md

 - Convergence angle (difference between true north and grid north)
 - How different datums affect the same geographic location

+## SPCS Zone Parameter Sources

+For the implementation of SPCS zones and their projections, we need accurate parameters for each zone.
+The following resources provide official parameters:

+1. **NOAA National Geodetic Survey Documentation**:
+   - [NOAA Manual NOS NGS 5: State Plane Coordinate System of 1983](https://geodesy.noaa.gov/library/pdfs/NOAA_Manual_NOS_NGS_0005.pdf) - Comprehensive manual on SPCS83
+   - [NOS NGS 13: The State Plane Coordinate System (Appendices)](https://geodesy.noaa.gov/library/pdfs/SP_NOS_NGS_13.pdf) - Contains complete tables of parameters for NAD 1983 and 1927 in the appendices

+2. **EPSG Database**:
+   - [EPSG.io](https://epsg.io/) - Searchable database of coordinate reference systems
+   - Contains definitions for SPCS zones with projection parameters

+3. **Proj4js Library**:
+   - [Proj4js GitHub](https://github.com/proj4js/proj4js) - JavaScript library for coordinate transformations
+   - Supports Transverse Mercator and Lambert Conformal Conic projections

+For our implementation, we will primarily use the NOAA documentation as the authoritative source for zone parameters.

 ## Tech Stack

 - Frontend: